pennz/PneumothoraxSegmentation/notes.md

 2. pydicom

 # todo
+check performance bottleneck:

+RPN -> classification, box, mask. need to use the cross one, to check where is the bottleneck

+7. just optimze the dice loss?  -> no, might not be helpful ---> we have found lovasz loss
 1. try work_number cpu-gpu, to be faster in training (4, 8, almost the same)
 2. ~cross validation, earlystop~
 4. add other data, conv together? might be helpful (only for class prediction)